Spartan Race 2019

 Do you fancy taking on a physical challenge with a bit of a difference this year?
 How does an endurance event requiring you to wade through muddy bogs, scale slippery 8-foot ramps, clamber up 25-foot-high cargo nets, leap over fire and more, sound to you?

-The Perth event will be the only one in Scotland this year, and will take place on Saturday 15th and Sunday 16th September.
+The Perth event will be the only one in Scotland this year and will take place on the 14th and 15th September.
 Designed to cater for all fitness levels, there are three main types of Spartan Race; Sprint (5km+), a Super (12km+), and a Beast (22km+).
 There is also a race for the little ones, and the Spartans Kids Race is for children aged between 4 and 13 over a 1.5km course.

 The Perth race will kick off in the city centre with runners making their way through crowd-lined streets before they head out onto the hilly trails of Kinnoull Hill and Deuchny Woods.
 It’s a picturesque route with stunning views over the city and the River Tay, although you may be more focused on the obstacles ahead of you than the views behind you!
 Spartan Sprint is an accessible challenge; even if you’re overweight, or if you have never run before, it’s something that anyone can do.

 General Manager of Spartan Race UK, Sam Lansdale, is looking forward to bringing the series to Perth and hopes as many of the local community get involved as possible.

 “It’s always a pleasure to host events in Scotland,” Sam said, “in areas both of such natural and man-made beauty.
 Racers will find themselves drawn in by the atmosphere of the landscape.
 We have an event that will test mental strength, endurance, grit, and perseverance.
 The scenery will boost enjoyment and inspire everyone to get to that finish line even faster.